Links

 Bonds

-During the ensuing Epoch, all successful Authorities are Bonded to the value of the Minimum Active Bid for that auction.
+Once the Auction is resolved, KeyGen is successful, and the Authority Set rotates, all successful Authorities for the new Epoch are Bonded to the value of the Minimum Active Bid of that auction.
 Any amount staked in excess of the Bond at the conclusion of an Auction can be withdrawn by the bidder between Auctions.

 Validators selected from the Secondary set or who have been slashed may have a balance lower than the bonded amount.
-This means they will not be able to make any withdrawals until they have a balance in excess of their bond, or the bond expires.
+This means they will not be able to make any withdrawals until they have a balance in excess of their Bond, or the Bond is lifted through retirement or losing an Auction.

 Authority Rewards